-At St John's C of E VA First School learners can raise their concerns via their class teachers, learning support staff, through Jigsaw sessions, in a one to one conversation, and also through the School Council. and they will always be treated seriously.
+At St John's C of E VA First School learners can raise their concerns via their class teachers, learning support staff, through Jigsaw sessions, in a one to one conversation, and also through the School Council and they will always be treated seriously.
+The Safeguarding Curriculum promotes how children can ask adults in school for help and can talk to them about worries that they have.
+NSPCC posters and other resources are displayed around the school to promote ways of accessing help and safe choices that children can make.